Quick Summary

 - Do not collect a sample from a puppy that has recently nursed – the mother’s genetic material can rub off on the puppy’s mouth and contaminate the sample

 Multidrug Sensitivity is a heritable condition that affects several purebred and mixed breed dogs.
 Affected dogs are highly susceptible to neurotoxicity following the administration of certain commonly used drugs, such as ivermectin, moxidectin, selamectin, erythromycin, ketoconazole, levofloxacin, acepromazine, morphine, loperamide, digoxin, cortisol, cimetidine, and others.
-Administration of these drugs to dogs with two copies of the MDR1 multidrug sensitivity variant should be avoided as they may be potentially lethal even when used at very low doses.
+Administration of these drugs, some of which can be found in preventative flea and heartworm medications, to dogs with two copies of the MDR1 multidrug sensitivity variant should be avoided as they may be potentially lethal even when used at very low doses.
+Caution is warranted when administering these drugs to dogs with one copy of MDR1 as these dogs may also exhibit multidrug sensitivity, albeit typically to a lesser extent than dogs with two copies.

 The MDR1 variant was originally identified in association with ivermectin sensitivity in Collies but has since been identified in several other breeds as well as mixed breed dogs.
-Dogs that have two copies of the MDR1 variant (i.e., homozygous for the MDR1 variant) are affected and will exhibit multidrug sensitivity.
-Some dogs with one copy of the MDR1 variant have also been reported to exhibit multidrug sensitivity, so caution is advised for heterozygous dogs (N/MDR1).
+The condition was initially thought to be inherited in an autosomal recessive manner.
+However, we now know that some dogs with one copy of the MDR1 variant can also exhibit clinical signs of multidrug sensitivity, albeit typically milder than dogs with two copies.
+The mode of inheritance has since been updated to reflect this knowledge.
+Current evidence suggests that multidrug sensitivity is inherited as an autosomal trait exhibiting incomplete dominance and incomplete penetrance.
+Dogs that have two copies of the MDR1 variant (i.e., homozygous for the MDR1 variant) are affected and will likely exhibit severe clinical signs of multidrug sensitivity.
+Some dogs with one copy of the MDR1 variant have also been reported to exhibit multidrug sensitivity, albeit less severe, so caution is advised for heterozygous dogs (MDR1/N).

 Testing recommendations: The MDR1 variant has been identified in several breeds and mixed breed dogs.
 Genetic testing for MDR1 is recommended to identify dogs at risk for multidrug sensitivity.
 Affected dogs will only exhibit signs of neurotoxicity if exposed to certain drugs.
 Test results should be shared with the dog’s veterinarian prior to pharmacological treatments.
 Administration of certain drugs to dogs with this MDR1 variant should be avoided since they may be potentially lethal even when administered at very low doses.
-Breeding of two dogs that are heterozygous for MDR1 (N/MDR1) may result in 25% MDR1/MDR1-affected puppies.
+Testing is also recommended prior to breeding.
+When breeding two dogs that are heterozygous for MDR1 (MDR1/N), each puppy will have a 25% chance of receiving 2 copies of MDR1 (MDR1/MDR1) and a 50% chance of receiving 1 copy of MDR1 (MDR1/N) (Figure 1).
+Dogs with 2 copies are likely to exhibit severe clinical signs of multidrug sensitivity when exposed to certain drugs.
+Dogs with 1 copy may also exhibit clinical signs of multidrug sensitivity, although likely less severe.